LucasMayhew/Bird-wars/README.md

 #### Stats

 * Cost = 30
-* Damge = 1
+* Damage = 1
-* Gives 2 dollers when shoots a snake
+* Gives you 2 dollars when it shoots a snake

-For more informashon on the American Goldfinch go here
+For more information on the American Goldfinch go here

 https://www.allaboutbirds.org/guide/American_Goldfinch